French Republican calendar: History

-The First Republic ended with the coronation of Napoleon I as Emperor on 11 Frimaire, Year XIII, or 2 December 1804.
+The First Republic ended with the coronation of Napoleon I as emperor on 11 Frimaire, Year XIII, or 2 December 1804.
 Despite this, the republican calendar continued to be used until 1 January 1806, when Napoleon declared it abolished.
-It was briefly used again for a few weeks of the Paris Commune, in May 1871.
+It was used again briefly in the Journal officiel for some dates during a short period of the Paris Commune, 6–23 May 1871 (16 Floréal – 3 Prairial Year LXXIX).

 Overview and origins

 Precursor

 The prominent atheist essayist and philosopher Sylvain Maréchal published the first edition of his Almanach des Honnêtes-gens (Almanac of Honest People) in 1788.
 The first month in the almanac is "Mars, ou Princeps" (March, or First), the last month is "Février, ou Duodécembre" (February, or Twelfth).
 The lengths of the months are the same as those in the Gregorian calendar; however, the 10th, 20th, and 30th days are singled out of each month as the end of a décade (group of ten days).
 Individual days were assigned, instead of to the traditional saints, to people noteworthy for mostly secular achievements.
 Later editions of the almanac would switch to the Republican Calendar.